zahidalidev/CS-Material/Web & ROR.md

 ### Scaffold
 - A scaffold in Rails is a full set of model, database migration for that model, controller to manipulate it, views to view and manipulate the data, and a test suite for each of the above.
 - Rails scaffolding is a quick way to generate some of the major pieces of an application.
 If you want to create the models, views, and controllers for a new resource in a single operation, scaffolding is the tool for the job.

+### Seed in Rails ?
+- A useful way of populating a database with the initial data needed for a Rails project.
+This will allow us to populate the database in within our Rails Web application.

+### rails Gems, what is gemfile, gemfile.lock
+- The Gemfile is where you specify which gems you want to use, and lets you specify which versions.
+The Gemfile. lock file is where Bundler records the exact versions that were installed.
+This way, when the same library/project is loaded on another machine, running bundle install will look at the Gemfile.
+- A Gemfile is a file we create which is used for describing gem dependencies for Ruby programs.
+A gem is a collection of Ruby code that we can extract into a “collection” which we can call later.
+It lets you specify which gems you want to use, and which versions of these gems to use.